 As previously noted, Greensboro offers the allure of a thriving and prosperous job market, a concept Forbes helped to highlight in their annual list of the top 10 cities for future job growth in 2020.
 Greensboro’s recent report on growth and development trends in 2021 helps to further reinforce this concept – despite the pandemic, both median earnings and median home value in Greensboro have continued to steadily improve since 2010, and recent job growth is up 17% with significant increases in Education, Health, and Social Assistance jobs.

 Economically, Greensboro and the and the surrounding Piedmont Triad area have traditionally been centered around textiles, tobacco, and furniture, an economic background that reflects North Carolina’s rich history of cotton and tobacco agriculture.
 Additionally, the city’s central proximity in the state has been instrumental to the city’s overall development.
 Indeed, Greensboro, and the neighboring Piedmont Triad International Airport (PTO), are seen as a logistics hubs that bridge Charlotte to Raleigh.
-Fittingly, Fedex runs their regional operations center out of the city and is subsequently responsible for a large portion of Greensboro’s employment.
+Fittingly, FedEx runs their regional operations center out of the city and is subsequently responsible for a large portion of Greensboro’s employment.

 Recently, taking inspiration from Raleigh and Charlotte’s economic success, the city has sought to reposition itself economically, with city leaders working to attract new businesses in the nanotech, high-tech, aviation and transportation/logistics sectors.
 The University of North Carolina at Greensboro and North Carolina A&T State University have both been instrumental in this effort.
 Together, the two schools founded the Gateway Research Park in 2003, a research park comprised of two 75-acre campuses that house the Joint School of Nanoscience and Nanoengineering, as well as various research labs, technical facilities, and other private med-tech facilities.

 Greensboro’s economy ultimately serves as an excellent example of the allure of the Carolina area—the city continues to flourish with a thriving and growing job economy, and city planners look to embrace emerging technologies and industries in an effort to secure future economic growth.
-Considering moving to Greensboro NC this year?
+Considering moving to Greensboro, NC, this year?
 Feel secure in your choice of this city’s robust job market.

-Greensboro’s cuisine is a reflection of the Southern Region within which it resides, and as such, many restaurants within the area boast menu’s with an abundance of Southern Comfort food classics.
-Notably, barbeque dominates the area’s culinary landscape, largely due to North Carolina’s influence as one of the original pioneers of barbeque within the US.
+Greensboro’s cuisine is a reflection of the Southern region within which it resides, and as such, many restaurants within the area boast menu’s with an abundance of Southern comfort food classics.
+Notably, barbeque dominates the area’s culinary landscape—largely due to North Carolina’s influence as one of the original pioneers of barbeque within the U.S.

-Carolina Barbeque might be a signature of the Greensboro area, but that is not to say the city’s food scene is devoid of variety.
+Carolina barbeque might be a signature of the Greensboro area, but that is not to say the city’s food scene is devoid of variety.
 We’ve listed a number of our favorites—both barbeque and other standouts—below:

-Formerly known as the Natural Science Center of Greensboro and founded in 1957, this center features a museum and indoor aquarium that includes stingrays, penguins, sharks and more; but it is primarily known for its signature Animal Discovery Zoological Park.
-Designed to showcase the “Science of Survival”, the sprawling outdoor section showcases red pandas, tigers, black howler monkeys, and Nile crocodiles, and is home to the Friendly Farm (a petting zoo for kids), Kavanagh Discover House, and Davis Kelly Fountain of Youth and Discovery.
+Formerly known as the Natural Science Center of Greensboro and founded in 1957, the Greensboro Science Center is the perfect family friendly activity.
+It features a museum and indoor aquarium that includes stingrays, penguins, sharks and more; but it is primarily known for its signature Animal Discovery Zoological Park.
+Designed to showcase the “Science of Survival,” the sprawling outdoor section showcases red pandas, tigers, black howler monkeys, and Nile crocodiles.
+It is also home to the Friendly Farm (a petting zoo for kids), Kavanagh Discover House, and Davis Kelly Fountain of Youth and Discovery.

-We’ve previously discussed the influence of the city’s universities on the community, and this notion is further exemplified by the presence of the Weatherspoon Art Museum, a museum of modern and contemporary art located at UNCG.
+We’ve emphasized the influence of the city’s universities on the community, and this notion is further exemplified by the presence of the Weatherspoon Art Museum, a museum of modern and contemporary art located at UNCG.
 First founded in 1941 by Gregory Ivy, first head of the Art Department at UNCG, this museum is one of the largest collections of modern and contemporary art in the southeast with a focus on American art.
 Close to 6,000 artworks reside at the museum – collection highlights include:

 Prior to your visit you should be sure to look over the museum’s calendar – the Weatherspoon Art Museum regularly features special exhibitions, workshops, and curator talks throughout the year.

-About the Author: Tim is an SEO Strategist at Storage Asset Management in York, PA.
+About the Author: Tim is an SEO Manager at Storage Asset Management in York, PA.
 He is a self-storage industry specialist who has written about everything from storage advice and helpful resources to industry trends.
 In his free time, Tim enjoys sampling craft beer and exploring the local music scene.